daenieal/voltage/README.md

-A minecraft utility mod, made for my understanding of the minecraft api
+A minecraft utility mod, made for my understanding of the minecraft api.
+This hacked client is not made to bypass servers, but to give myself a basic understanding of the minecraft api.